martinpiper/BombJack/README.md

-### Clock speed
+### Clock speeds

 The original schematic uses a 6MHz clock for all the video hardware, as denoted by the "6MHz" signal line.
-The Z80 CPU is clocked independently and has its own RAM, except for the video hardware interfaces.
+The clocking can be found on "Root sheet 1" just about the logic analyser.

-However the Proteus simulation uses 1MHz on this signal line.
+However the Proteus simulation uses 1MHz on this signal line, I kept the naming of the line the same as the original schematic however.
 This is due to the default RAM write timings for ICs 4A/4B/4C/4D being too tight.
 This means the digital display driver will detect ~10fps, not ~60fps as per the original design.
 It does however make the debug single step time easier to think about since it's not divided by 6MHz...

 Remember to use:

 	System->Set Animation Options
 		Single Step Time: 83n
 		500n For debugging full clock cycle and pixel clock

+### Where is the Z80 CPU?

+The Z80 CPU from the original schematic is not included, it was clocked independently and has its own RAM, except for the video hardware interfaces and isn't needed for the video simulation.

 ### Input data setup